Science Fiction, Triple Feature – Part 2 – Rocky Horror Soundtracks

 Queen Album Review – News Of The World

 1977 could have been the year that Queen’s reign came to an end.
 With punk rock very much in the ascendancy, having gained traction over the previous few years, there was a greater appetite for raw power and simplicity in rock music, rather than elaborate and fancy progressive rock.
-And Queen’s last album, A Day At The Races, despite being an excellent collection of songs, hadn’t sold quite as well as its behemoth predecessor A Night At The Opera, with some critics and fans feeling that it was more of the same without any notable improvement.
+And Queen’s last album, A Day At The Races, despite being an excellent collection of songs, hadn’t sold quite as well as its behemoth predecessor A Night At The Opera, with some critics and fans feeling that it wastwo versions more of the same without any notable improvement.
 So it was going to seem too repetitive if they did the same kind of thing yet again.

 The band were perfectly happy to adapt and take on the challenge though, and indeed were already keen to try something different from the multi-layered, complex productions they felt they’d done enough of by this point anyway.
 So even without the emerging competition from the punk scene, it was already the evolutionary path they were heading down.